“To Leap is our duty, we Leap for the love of the Earth.”

 She slowly turned in transfixion upon the Hall of Wingéd carved into the mountain.
 The stone was polished and flashed brilliantly in the sun’s light.
 The patterns swirled in four large columns like marble atop outstretching steps leading up to the structure.
 The columns held up the rocky overhang as if in protection of a statue in the center.

 The statue of a creature stood in the middle just ahead of the door.
-It had three sets of feathered wings spread out, thrusting the body, which looked to be human, forward into the sky holding an exceptional sword pointing forward at them and over the cliff.
-And yet, the creature looked away from the cliff with a serene expression.
+It had three sets of feathered wings spread out, thrusting the body, which looked to be human, forward into the sky holding an exceptional sword pointing toward the cliff.
+And yet, the creature looked away with a serene expression.
 Flowing robes covered the body, giving the illusion of flight and freedom.

 A final turn brought her enamored glance over toward the tallest cliff in sight with an empty pedestal, mere inches from the side.

-An involuntary sigh burst from Friedel’s lungs.
+An involuntary sigh burst from her.
 Mien smiled at Friedel’s novice expression.
 “Welcome, Friedel, to the Hall of Wingéd.”

 “’That is a Seraph, the highest Angel in our Hall.”